Version 1.0 - Last Updated: 12 Jun 2024

 Part-time courses

-According to the student support regulations, only courses in the below subject categories under version 1.2 of the Common Aggregation Hierarchy (CAH) are eligible from AY 2019/20 as a part-time exception:
+According to the student support regulations, only courses in these subject categories under version 1.2 of the Common Aggregation Hierarchy (CAH) are eligible from AY 2019/20 as a part-time exception:

 • Medicine and Dentistry (CAH01)